 Based in Boston, MA and founded in February 2016 by Sarah A. O'Brien, Boston Accent Lit aims to showcase work that is daring and innovative, as well as providing a platform for underrepresented

-Literary Heist Website From the Editor Literary Heist is a quarterly magazine that wants to democratize the literary and art world.
-It is looking to showcase good work that comes from new and existing writers…
+https://www.literaryheist.com/ Literary Heist is a quarterly magazine that wants to democratize the literary and art world.
+It is looking to showcase good work that comes from new and existing writers and artists.
+It exchanges exposure for content and as a result, can continue to showcase new writers.
+Literary Heist accepts…

 Tallow Eider Quarterly is based out of Olympia, WA and showcases the most innovative art and writing available.
 We welcome poetry, art and fiction submissions year-round.